Dozens of test tubes in a holder

 Pathogenicity mechanisms of powdery mildew fungi

-Powdery mildew (PM) is one of the most important and widespread crop diseases that constantly reduced plant production.
+Powdery mildew (PM) is one of the most important and widespread crop diseases that constantly affect plant production.
 PM is caused by obligate biotrophic ascomycete fungi in the order of Erysiphales.
 Because PM fungi cannot be cultured or transformed, it is very difficult to study this important group of pathogens by conventional genetic approaches.
 To tackle this challenge, we have recently sequenced the genomes of four dicot PM biotypes.
-Through a comprehensive comparative analysis of all available PM genomes, we have identified highly conserved as well as lineage-specific candidate pathogenicity genes.
+Through a comprehensive comparative analysis of all available PM genomes, we have identified highly conserved as well as lineage-specific candidate effector genes.
 Currently, we are conducting comparative genomics-guided, ectopic expression (i.e. in host cells)-enabled, functional studies of key candidate PM genes to understand and intervene PM pathogenesis.
+We are also utilizing a higher-order Arabidopsis mutant that is super-susceptible to many different non-adapted powdery mildew species for the identification of powdery mildew genes essential for suppressing host immunity.